 This is when a runner has a euphoric feeling after a few miles of training.
 The result of a “runners high” is the feeling of reduced stress and anxiety.
 They also feel lesser pain, which ultimately makes them feel like they can keep going and going and going for miles to come.
 Now you don’t have to be hitting the pavement hard to achieve this high, any intense aerobic exercise can trigger this feeling

 So in short, cardio gives us the following…

-Calorie lost + runners high + mindful health and endurance.
+Calorie loss + runners high + mindful health and endurance.

 Weight training (aka strength training) is a form of anaerobic exercise.
 Depending on the output of your weight loss goal, weight training is a key element.
-The guys you see pumping iron at the gym, their main goal would be to look muscular and bigger, hence you will not seen them on a treadmill running.
-But strength training is not limited to weights, it also includes pilates, yoga and bodyweight exercises such as push ups
+The guys you see pumping iron at the gym, their main goal would be to look muscular and bigger, hence you will not see them on a treadmill running.
+But strength training is not limited to weights, it also includes pilates, yoga and bodyweight exercises such as push-ups